transferwise/tshuttle/docs/manpage.rst

     (/etc/resolv.conf) settings, for several reasons.
 First,
     hostnames are added without domain names attached, so you can ``ssh thatserver`` without worrying if your local domain matches the remote one.
-Second, if you :program:`sshuttle` into more than one VPN at a time, it's impossible to use more than one DNS server at once anyway, but :program:`sshuttle` correctly merges /etc/hosts entries between
+Second, if you :program:`tshuttle` into more than one VPN at a time, it's impossible to use more than one DNS server at once anyway, but :program:`tshuttle` correctly merges /etc/hosts entries between
     all running copies.
 Third, if you're only routing a few subnets over the VPN, you probably would prefer to keep using your local DNS server for everything else.